ruthtillman/ASpaceASnake/README.md

 It does hardcode a couple values related to the vocabulary which you're using.
 Ensure you check these match the vocabulary name/number in your ArchivesSpace repo.
 It can handle the following subfields.
 You would need to add any others and determine whether they needed specialized behaviors (e.g $2, which I stripped from the initial document): $a, $b, $c, $d, $v, $x, $y, $z.

+Note that it does not yet handle $0 (or $1) URIs as I wanted to work with these directly because we have almost no $0s and no $1s in our MARC records for archival materials.

-There is no need to identify existing terms with URIs, as ArchivesSpace will match them to the appropriate URIs.
+There is no need to identify existing terms with ASpace TERM URIs, as ArchivesSpace will match them to the appropriate URIs.

 ## Upload New Subjects - upload-new-subjects.py